Shaunyl/shauni/README.md

 ### **Changelog**
  Used Chain of Responsability design pattern to cope with the filename building through wildcards.
  Introduced a way to run jobs simultaneously on different servers/instances.
- Added parallism to the Export Command.
+ Added durther parallelism to the Export Command.
  Added the property **database.timeout** to specify the timeout of database connections.<br/>
  Up bounded the parameter **cluster**.<br/>